Stress in cats is a very real problem, could your cat be affected?

 Once stress has been diagnosed, the first step is to change the situations that trigger it.
 You can change the type of cat litter and the location of his litter box, and make sure it’s clean.
 If the veterinarian recommends it, you can consider using pheromones.

-Fortunately, there are increasing numbers of professionals specialising in pet behavioural problems who can help us turn the situation around after a correct diagnosis.
+Fortunately, there are increasing numbers of professionals specialising in pet behavioral problems who can help us turn the situation around after a correct diagnosis.

 It’s a fact: feline stress exists.
 It’s a real health problem, so see your veterinarian and treat it to improve your cat’s quality of life.